5 Tips For Diving Into A New Career With Confidence

-Many people enroll in an online degree program to prepare for a career change.
-If you're one of them, here are a few thoughts to consider as you take the plunge.
+If you're enrolling in an online degree program to prepare for a career change, here are some thoughts to consider as you take the plunge.

 Marie Urban knew she wasn't happy any more in her job as an executive assistant, but it took a phone call from a stranger to convince her to take the leap and change careers.